find command line included something that

 circumstances.
 Firstly this happens when “automount” does its thing

-doesn't know how to determine what the
+on a system where find doesn't know how to determine what the

 current set of mounted filesystems is